Automated Architecture Synthesis for Arbitrarily Structured Neural Networks

 \subsection{Forward Process}

-Let we have $n$ elements: as the input data to feed for the first level of ANN.
-Then, the meta value $\widehat{N}^1$ of the first level can be calculated as: where $W_{01}$ is the fully connected weight of the edges between level $1$ and input nodes.
-Then, similarity in nature, for meta value, the full connection between the levels makes the information to flow as: where $N^{i-1}=\{1, n^{i-1}_1, n^{i-1}_2, ...\}$, $n^{i-1}_j$ is the real value of the $j$th node in the $(i-1)$th level, number $1$ indicates for the bias of the value between the $(i-1)$th and $i$th levels as well as the activation function $f$.

-Then, by introducing weight $W^i$ in the $i$th level and considering the bidirectional complete graph of that level as a clique, we propose a method to calculate the real value $N^i$ based on the meta value $\widehat{N}^i$ as introduced in the previous section.
-Suppose, there are $m$ nodes in the clique and they rely on the values of other nodes.
-Hence, we need a synchronization method to solve the problem.
-Here, we take the problem as a system of multivariate equations as well as an activation function $f$.
-Then, for the real value of $n^i_j$ in $N^i$ based on the meta value $\widehat{n}^i_j$ in $\widehat{N}^i$, the equations can be summarized as follow:
+First, we discuss the case of the value for each node in the graph.
+Here in this paper, the value for each node is represented as $x$ and the value for each edge is represented as $w$ with the same corresponding edge index.
+As introduced in the previous section, these values depend on the nodes in $N^0$ as well as other nodes in $\widetilde{\mathcal{G}}$.
+Hence, we need a synchronization method to address this.
+We treat the problem as a system of multivariate equations.
+For the value of the nodes in $\widetilde{\mathcal{G}}$, we have the following: